amita-shukla/blog-1/content/posts/2022-08-24--rest-api-for-long-running-jobs-implementation/index.md

 ---
 title: Implementing REST API for Long Running Jobs
 tags: ["SOFTWARE ARCHITECTURE", "REST", "JAVA"]
-cover: get_all_orders.png
+cover: process_flow.png
 author: Amita Shukla
 ---

-In previous post <a href="">Rest API For Long Running Job</a> we discussed the design of an API exposed to handle long runnining jobs.
+In previous post [Rest API For Long Running Job](https://amitashukla.in/blog/rest-api-for-long-running-jobs/) we discussed the design of an API exposed to handle long runnining jobs.
 Such an API decouples the long running process with the actual API, and instead of indefinitely waiting for a response we expose a `/status` endpoint to monitor the progress of the running task.

 In this post we will implement such an API.

 ## Simple API Structure
 Let's first start with implementing a simple API, when the long running job is not in the picture.
 I will be using Java with Spring for this purpose.
-If you wish to directly jump to the implementation of the long runnning API, you can click <a href="">here</a>.
+If you wish to directly jump to the implementation of the long runnning API, you can click [here](#long-running-impl).

 ### Define Order Entity
 Let's start by defining an entity `Order`.
 We name the table name as `customer_order` as Order is not a valid name for a table (We are using the H2 database here for simplicity).
 The customer_order table has 5 columns, `id` being the primary key, `description`, `price`, `quantity` and `amount`.